notJust-dev/notjustdev/content/posts/2022-11-05-iOS16-lock-screen-ui/index.md

 import YoutubeVideo from "../../../src/components/shared/YoutubeVideo/YoutubeVideo";
 import Snack from '../../../src/components/shared/Snack/Snack';

 One of the most effective ways to learn is to build real-life projects and we are going to do exactly that in this series!
 This is going to be a four part blog series, we will build the beautiful iOS 16 lock screen from scratch.
-Moreover we be learning animations!
+Moreover we will be learning animations!
 React-Native and Reanimated will be used as our core technologies.
 This series will be divided into four chapters.
 They are the following,

 1. iOS 16 lock screen - UI.
 2. iOS 16 lock screen - Dynamic time.
-3. iOS 16 lock screen - Custom animations.
+3. iOS 16 lock screen - Flatlist animations.
-4. iOS 16 lock screen - FlatList animations.
+4. iOS 16 lock screen - Custom animations.

+Even though this is a series of four parts, each part will be a standalone blog post and you can lean valuable concepts from each part.
+So, let’s get started!

 This blog post will cover the first chapter of this series (iOS 16 lock screen - UI).
 We will build the beautiful UI together and learn along the way.
 First, let’s see ahead what we are going to build.